AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 ---

-## 🏗️ AJAX System Overview & Integration Limitations
+## 🏗️ AJAX System Overview and Integration Limitations

 The AJAX system is built as a closed, certified Grade 2 security solution.
 It’s designed to be tamper-proof, interference-resistant, and independent from DIY environments — for good reason: it’s used in banks, businesses, and homes that need real protection.